fenago/data-science/lab_guides/Lab_11.md

 =======================

-So far, you have looked at a variety of issues when it comes to datasets.
-Now it is time to discuss another issue that occurs quite
-frequently: missing values.
-As you may have guessed, this type of issue means that certain values are missing for certain variables.

 The `pandas` package provides a method that we can use to identify missing values in a DataFrame: `.isna()`.
 Let\'s see it in action on the `Online Retail` dataset.
 First, you need